LuizLara1/LuizLara1/README.md

      2. The great and interesting Linux world.

 I'm not an advanced programmer just an enthusiast trying to learn and enjoy this huge link called GitHub.

-If you are interested on my Mathematics subjects, take a look at my website: https://www.ime.unicamp.br/~lara/